 103 suspected gang members charged in NYC case

-NEW YORK (AP) — More than 100 alleged gang members were charged Wednesday for what law enforcement officials called a decades-old feud that wreaked violence and death over two Harlem public housing developments in Manhattan’s Harlem section.
+NEW YORK (AP) — More than 100 alleged gang members were charged Wednesday for what law enforcement officials called a decades-old feud that wreaked violence and death over two public housing developments in Manhattan’s Harlem section.

 “These three gangs were not sophisticated drug-trafficking organizations,” said Manhattan District Attorney Cyrus Vance in announcing the two indictments.
 “Far from it, they were young people protecting their territories from imaginary threats and avenging the murders of fellow gang members and loved ones.”